 Eating more foods that contain vitamin D. See vitamin D food sources table included in this article.
 Keep in mind that foods alone usually don't meet the daily recommended levels of vitamin D.

-However, know that too must sunshine increases the risk of skin cancer and ages the skin.
-The American Academy of Dermatology advises that when in the sun, use a sunscreen with a SPF of at least 30.
+However, know that too much sunshine increases the risk of skin cancer and ages the skin.
+The American Academy of Dermatology advises that when in the sun, use a sunscreen with an SPF of at least 30.